Updated 30 August 2022

 Employers are responsible for the health and safety of their employees – even when working remotely.

-If you don’t speak Dutch, consider asking a Dutch-speaking employee to follow the latest guidance:
+If you don’t speak Dutch, consider asking a Dutch-speaking employee to help you keep up to datewiththe latest guidance: Useful English-language resources include the following:

 We’ve used these and other resources to give a run down some of the best practices for employers.